-12 Important Bone Building Minerals & How to Get Them
+14 Important Bone Building Vitamins & Minerals + How to Get Them

 You already know that eating a diet packed full of vitamins and minerals is good for you, but what you may not realize is that your body benefits most from receiving the right combination of nutrients.

 And when it comes to your bones, there’s a matrix of micronutrients that is important to the bone-building process.
-In fact, there are 12 bone-building trace minerals and one vitamin that contribute to healthy, strong bones.
+In fact, there are 14 bone-building trace minerals and vitamins that contribute to healthy, strong bones.
 Individually, they are good for your overall health, but it’s when you take them together that they have their greatest impact on your bone health.

-You’ll notice that there’s no calcium or vitamin D on this list and it’s not because they aren’t important, but because they are so crucial to bone health that most of you have already heard about them extensively.
-Instead, I wanted to focus on the remaining 13 that you may not have heard about before.
+You’ll notice that there’s no calcium on this list and it’s not because it’s not important, but because it’s are so crucial to bone health that most of you have already heard about it extensively.
+Instead, I wanted to focus on the remaining 14 that you may not have heard about before.